 - a.
 Façade Components.
 Each façade shall have components differentiated with a change in materials, projections or ornamental architecture to decrease vertical massing (base, top, and mid-section) and horizontal massing (structural bays and façade breaks) for longer building facades.
 Standards for decreasing vertical and horizontal massing are: - 1.
 Base.
-The base shall be directly at grade and support storefront window sills, and consist of the lower 10% to 35% of the building height, but never more than the first story. - 2.
-Top.
+The base shall be directly at grade and support storefront window sills, and consist of the lower 10% to 35% of the building height, but never more than the first story. - Top.
 The top shall be the upper most 5% to 25% of the façade and differentiated with a continuous horizontal architectural treatment such as a cornice line or parapet, except that on pitched roof structures, the eave and roof structure shall be the top.
-Where any buildings of 4 stories or more are permitted, the upper story may be differentiated as the top. - Mid-section.
-The mid-section shall be all portions of the façade that are not the base or top and may consist of primary materials, secondary materials and window openings, and shall account for at least 50% of the facade.
+Where any

-- 4. Horizontal Massing.
+- buildings of 4 stories or more are permitted, the upper story may be differentiated as the top. - Mid-section.
+The mid-section shall be all portions of the façade that are not the base or top and may consist of primary materials, secondary materials and window openings, and shall account for at least 50% of the facade. - 4.
+Horizontal Massing.
 Any building with a front façade with a width greater than 150' shall have differentiated horizontal massing through any combination of the following: - (a) Differentiated structural bays every 25' to 50', demonstrated by a vertical expression line of trim or ornamental architectural elements that distinguish it from the rest of the facade; - (b) An intervening courtyard or plaza meeting the requirements of sub-section 6.7.4, resulting in no single portion of horizontal façade greater than 75'. - b.
 Façade Openings.
-Each facade facing a street shall have openings at street level and upper levels according to the following: - 1.
-Between 60% and 90% of all street-level facades between 2' and 10' above grade shall be transparent with views to the interior of the building.
+Each facade facing a street shall have openings at street level and upper levels according to the following: - Between 60% and 90% of all street-level facades between 2' and 10' above grade shall be transparent with views to the interior of the building.
 No window starting at a level of greater than 3.5' above the street level should be included in the calculation.
-Where the interior operation or program of the building warrants screening from the street, a closed display window of at least 2.5 feet deep may be substituted along up to 50% of the linear distance of the façade.
+Exceptions: - a) Covered porches or arcades using the same primary or secondary materials as the building and designed to integrate with the building architecture are considered 'openings' for the purposes of this section of code.